ampproject/amp-status/README.md

 * Open the browser (`http://localhost:4000/` by default) to review your changes.

-* Commit and push the changes: `git commit -am "Short commit description" && pit push`
+* Commit and push the changes: `git commit -am "Short commit description" && git push`

 * Refresh `http://status.ampproject.org/`.
 Your update should appear within 30 seconds